Configuration of heating and water meters (MBus)

 1. Reading a meter with its secondary address

-Unlike meters and other Modbus devices for which the gateway reads one specific data register at a time, MBus meters consistently return all their registers in a single packet called a telegram.
+Unlike electricity meters and other Modbus devices for which the gateway reads one specific data register at a time, MBus meters systematically return all their registers in a single packet called a telegram.

-One must then parse this telegram to retain only the values of interest, namely the meter index (energy or consumption volume register visible on the meter dial).
+This telegram must then be parsed to keep only the values of interest, namely the meter index (the energy or volume register visible on the meter dial).

-To obtain the telegram, the meter is read via the webserver in Gateway Configuration under Meters > MBus > Read MBus Meter.
+To obtain the telegram, read the meter via the Configuration Gateway webserver under Meters > MBus > Read MBus Meter

 Telegram analysis and register retrieval

-On the first line in blue: the serial number of the meter.
+On the first blue line: the meter serial number

 In red, the meter index with desc:ENERGY and function:INST_VAL, value in Wh.